-What is your 'Strong Reason' to have an Animal Character?
+What Is Your 'Strong Reason' to Have an Animal Character?

 How does the character fit into the plot?
-Is it essential to the story that they are an animal, and if not, what is your strong argument for writing them as an one?
+Is it essential to the story that they are an animal, and if not, what is your strong argument for writing them as one?
 Comedy?
 Allegory?
 A shock ending when their non-human nature is revealed?
-Whatever your reasons, they have to be an integral part of the story; even children's books have some outstanding reason for an animal character – simple and cute joy, entertainment, or engagement through illustration, for instance.
+Whatever your reasons, they have to be an integral part of the story; even children's books have some outstanding reason for an animal character—simple and cute joy, entertainment, or engagement through illustration, for instance.
 A 'strong' reason does not have to be deeply philosophical, but it does have to be identifiable.